Loading...

 Employee Information

-• Employee Name (required)
+• Employee name (required)

 • Employee ID

-• Department (required)
+• Department

 Leave Details

-• Leave Start Date (required)
+• Leave start date (required)

-• Expected Duration (Days)
+• Expected duration (days)

-• Leave Type (required)
+• Absence type (required)

 Reason and Medical Status

-• Reason for Leave (required)
+• Reason category (required)

-• May this leave qualify for FMLA?
+• May this absence qualify for FMLA? (required)

-• Additional Comments
+• Additional context

 How to use this template